benuh/ML_AL_Notes/guides/fundamentals/HYPERPARAMETER_TUNING_GUIDE.md

 # CV protects against overfitting to single validation set
 ```

-**Why this is a problem (multiple comparisons):**
+**Why this is a problem (multiple comparisons / selection bias):**
-- Each hyperparameter trial is like a hypothesis test
+- Each hyperparameter trial is an independent draw from a noisy estimator
-- With 100 trials and validation score ≈ 0.85, you expect some scores near 0.88 just by random chance
+- Maximum of m draws from N(μ, σ²) has expected value μ + σ × √(2 log m)
-- This is the ML equivalent of p-hacking in statistics
+- This is the ML equivalent of p-hacking / multiple hypothesis testing in statistics
-- The best validation score becomes an overly optimistic estimate of true performance
+- The best validation score is biased upward by O(σ√log m)

-**Example:** If your model's true accuracy is 85% and you try 100 random hyperparameter sets, the best validation score will likely be around 87-88% due to random variation alone.
-This 2-3% gap is pure overfitting to the validation set.
+**Quantitative example:**
+- True accuracy μ = 0.85, validation noise σ = 0.02 (typical for n_val ≈ 1000)
+- Test 100 configurations: expected max ≈ 0.85 + 0.02 × √(2 log 100) ≈ 0.85 + 0.06 = 0.91
+- Test 1000 configurations: expected max ≈ 0.85 + 0.02 × √(2 log 1000) ≈ 0.85 + 0.075 = 0.925
+- This 4-7.5% optimistic bias is pure selection bias, not generalization improvement

 **Solutions:**
 - Use cross-validation (helps but doesn't eliminate the problem)